anhph0/mls-additional-wire-formats/draft-pham-mls-additional-wire-formats.md

      opaque extension_data<V>;
    } ExtensionContent;
 ```
 `extension_type` ExtensionType is a unique uint16 identifier registered in MLS Extension Types IANA registry (see Section 17.3 of [RFC9420]).
-This extension uses the `mls_extension_message` WireFormat as defined in [Extensions draft, Section 2.1.7.1], where the `extension_data` is TLS-serialized `MessageWithoutAAD`.
+This extension uses the `mls_extension_message` WireFormat as defined in [Section 2.1.7.1 of the Extensions draft](https://messaginglayersecurity.rocks/mls-extensions/draft-ietf-mls-extensions.html#wire-formats), where the `extension_data` is TLS-serialized `MessageWithoutAAD`.

 ```
 enum {